mathieulajoienoel/mln_new_weapons/README.md

 - Powerful Crossbow (Very powerful crossbow that shoots arrows)
 - Repeating Crossbow (Like the Powerful Crossbow but holds 10 ammo)
 - Ball Crusher (Most powerful wooden sword)
+- Pacifier (Flaming throwing rock with area damage.
+Also available to civilians.)

 The Ball Crusher is not available in stores but it is craftable.
 It is also accessible from the cheat menu.